Elgg/Elgg/docs/admin/upgrading.rst

 You should see a notification that you have pending upgrades.
 Click the link in the notification bar to view and run the upgrades.

+The new notifications system delivers messages via a minutely cron handler.
+If you haven't done so yet, you will need to :doc:`install and configure crontab </admin/cron>` on your server.
+If cron jobs are already configured, note that the scope of available cron periods may have changed and you may need to update your current crontab to reflect these changes.

 Time commitment
 ---------------